rdjpalmer/portfolio/src/posts/using-technology-to-combat-technology-overwhelm.md

 You can see how this develops into entire routines.
 Sets of serialised activities that can reduce the need for self discipline and help you develop the habits you've been longing to build all this time.

 I tweeted recently about my MVP for this.
-A series of templates for Roam Research.
+A [series of templates for Roam Research](/projects/routines).
 While they work in theory, they fall down the moment I don't center my work around Roam.
 This happens frequently enough that the experiment has failed.

 To counteract this, I'm envisaging a way to ensure Roam opens every time I open my laptop.
 To ensure it's there, waiting for me as the first thing I see.
-So seeing Roam becomes the trigger point to kick off my routines.
+Roam becomes the visiual que to kick off my routines.

 I can see this developing into its own application.
 One to guide me throughout the day, understanding the context in which I'm working, so as to avoid poorly timed interruptions and context switching.